 While Norton’s prospective lineup includes old monikers like the Commando, Ranger, and Atlas, the brand wants to forge a new path with its upcoming platforms.
 Of course, the company will leverage the design cues of its historic models, but it aspires to be a thoroughly modern manufacturer.

 Skinner believes Norton needs to be “a modern company similar to the way Ducati is a modern company.
 They’ve accomplished so much in history, but that doesn’t mean they make every bike look like a 916.
 We need to go beyond that.
 To go back to the glory days of Norton, we need to be innovative and right at the bleeding edge of technology and design.”

-That leaves the British OEM with a tight line to toe.
+That leaves the OEM with a tight line to toe.
 Many enthusiasts expect aesthetic throwbacks while Norton wants to push for performance.
 Yamaha’s XSR platform and Kawasaki’s Z900RS pull off the feat, but Norton will have to do the same trick with an entire lineup.

 “TVS very much have volume aspirations not far off from the production numbers of Ducati,” revealed Skinner.
 “However, the current temporary facility can handle up to 7,000 bikes per year.

 “Our volume will never be at the level of say, Honda, but to get the combination of luxury and volume we’re chasing, it’ll be somewhere near Ducati pricing.”

 Norton achieving those kinds of numbers will take some time, however.
 Though the brand has made considerable progress in the past year, it still needs to iron out its standards and practices before it can crank out any Nomads or Commandos.